Dominic Cappello

 Cappello now serves as the co-director of the Anna, Age Eight Institute focused on the data-driven prevention of childhood trauma and social adversity.
-Cappello and his Anna, Age Eight Institute co-director Katherine Ortega Courtney, PhD are focused on using a data-driven, cross-sector and county-focused strategy throughout New Mexico to prevent and treat adverse childhood experiences (ACEs).
-Their approach, detailed in their book 100% Community: Ensuring 10 Vital Services for Surviving and Thriving, is informed by research behind the social determinants of health, acknowledging health and education disparities.
-Their 100% Community initiative mobilizes local change agents, elected officials and stakeholders, working to ensure that all county residents have access to behavioral health care, medical care, stable shelter, secure food and transportation to vital services.
+Cappello and his Anna, Age Eight Institute co-director Katherine Ortega Courtney, Ph.D. are focused on using a data-driven, cross-sector and county-focused strategy throughout New Mexico to prevent and treat adverse childhood experiences (ACEs) and the adverse social determinants of health.
+Their approach, detailed in their book 100% Community: Ensuring 10 Vital Services for Surviving and Thriving, is informed by the research behind the social determinants of health, racial justice, collective impact, the social-ecological model, and health equity, acknowledging health and education disparities.
+Their 100% Community initiative mobilizes local change agents, elected officials, and stakeholders, working to ensure that all county residents have access to behavioral health care, medical care, stable shelter, secure food, and transportation to vital services.
 Once these services for survival are in place, further mobilizing focuses on securing access to parent supports, early childhood learning programs, community schools, youth mentoring and job training.
 It has been twenty years since the original Adverse Childhood Experience Study, with little to show for systemwide prevention efforts on a national or statewide level to reduce the impact of ACEs and toxic stress.
 A critical assessment of the ACEs Study was published that recommends that prevention work focus on the social determinants of health.
+Cappello and Ortega Courtney are also the authors of David, Age 14: Who and what determine our children's health, education and future and the fully illustrated social satire Attack of the Three-Headed Hydras.